Roee-Bar/Aqua-s-Home-Assignment-Coding-Exercise/README.md

 ### User Model (`models/User.js`)
 - Represents a user entity with ID, name, phone, and address
 - Provides methods for validation and conversion to/from JSON
-- Encapsulates the user object's structure and behavior
-- Implements the `isValid()` method that uses the validators
-- Contains static method `fromJSON()` to create User instances from plain objects
+- Uses validator functions to check ID and phone number validity

 ### User Validator (`validators/userValidator.js`)
 - Contains functions to validate Israeli IDs and phone numbers
-- Implements specific validation algorithms for Israeli standards
-- The `isValidIsraeliID()` function applies the Luhn algorithm with Israeli-specific modifications
+- Implements the Luhn algorithm for Israeli ID validation
-- The `isValidIsraeliPhone()` function validates against common Israeli mobile number formats
+- Validates multiple formats of Israeli phone numbers

 ### User Controller (`controllers/userController.js`)
 - Manages user data and handles API requests
-- Implements CRUD operations (currently Create and Read)
-- Maintains the users Map as an in-memory database
-- Handles loading users from the JSON file and filtering out invalid entries
+- Implements user loading from JSON files
+- Provides endpoints for listing users, retrieving specific users, and creating new users
-- Implements the API endpoint logic with proper error handling
+- Includes validation and error handling for all operations
-- Returns appropriate HTTP status codes based on operation outcomes
+- Prevents duplicate users (by ID or name)

 ### Server (`server.js`)
 - Sets up Express middleware and routes
 - Configures API endpoints and maps them to controller functions
 - Initializes the user data loading on startup
-- Sets up JSON body parsing middleware for handling request payloads
-- Exports the configured Express app for use by the main entry point and tests

 ## Technical Implementation Details

-1. **In-Memory Storage**: Users are stored in a Map for O(1) lookup by ID, providing efficient retrieval of user data.
+1. **In-Memory Storage**: Users are stored in a Map for O(1) lookup by ID.

 2. **Error Handling**: Each validation step returns appropriate HTTP status codes and error messages:
    - 200: Successful operation
    - 201: Resource successfully created
    - 400: Bad request (validation failures)
    - 404: Resource not found

-3. **Separation of Concerns**: Clear separation between models, controllers, and validators ensures maintainable code:
-   - Models handle data structure and business logic
-   - Controllers handle HTTP operations and routing
-   - Validators handle input validation rules

-4. **RESTful Design**: API follows REST principles with appropriate HTTP methods and status codes:
-   - GET for retrieving resources
-   - POST for creating resources
-   - Consistent response formats
-   - Predictable URL patterns

-5. **Middleware Usage**: Express middleware for JSON parsing simplifies request handling.

-6. **Stateless Operation**: The server maintains no client session state between requests.
+   - 409: Conflict (duplicate resources)

-7. **Input Validation**: Comprehensive validation ensures data integrity:
+3. **Input Validation**: Comprehensive validation ensures data integrity:
    - Israeli ID validation using the check-digit algorithm
-   - Phone number format validation using regular expressions
+   - Phone number format validation for multiple Israeli formats
+   - Type checking for all user fields

+4. **Duplicate Prevention**: The system prevents the creation of duplicate users:
+   - Checks for existing users with the same ID
+   - Checks for existing users with the same name

 ## Testing Architecture

 The project includes comprehensive API tests using Jest and Supertest:

-1. Tests load a set of test users
+1. Tests verify that the API correctly loads test users
-2. Tests verify each API endpoint:
-   - GET /users returns all usernames
-   - GET /users/:name returns the correct user
-   - POST /users successfully creates valid users
-   - POST /users rejects invalid user data
+2. Tests the GET endpoints for listing all users and retrieving specific users
+3. Tests the POST endpoint for creating new users
+4. Tests validation by attempting to create users with invalid data

 ## System Requirements